Valencia CF Foundation: Culture and roots

 This area is related to the historical heritage of the club.
 The Department of Heritage researches, catalogs, restores, and preserves all kinds of related items such as trophies, historical shirts, and significant documents like the Constitution Act which governs the Mestalla's boardroom.
 All of these objects are in the Museum of Valencia CF at the Mestalla and can be visited on a tour of its most significant spaces such as the VIP box, the exhibition title, the mixed zone, and the press room, among other places.

 On May 8, 2015, the Ministry of Education, Culture and Sports officially recognized the Valencia CF Museum as a museum of Valencia.
 Next to the museum there is a plan to build a Center for Documentation and Research that will preserve and disseminate the documented heritage of Valencia CF.

 Social and charitable responsibility

-This area is responsible for the solidarity initiatives.
+This area is responsible for solidarity initiatives.
 These initiatives are aimed at reaching the maximum number of people and giving priority to the most deprived.
 Collaboration with other entities that share objectives and interests in solidarity with the Foundation is also taken into account.